magento/merchdocs/src/sales-channels/asc/ob-create-listing-rule.md

 After onboarding a store is complete, the information sync between Magento and Amazon is initiated.
 Your Amazon listings will import into Magento and attempt to match with products in your Magento Catalog.

 You can view your Amazon order information in the _Recent Orders_ section of the store dashboard.
-See [Manage Orders and Fulfillment]({% link sales-channels/asc/managing-orders.md %}).
+See [Store Dashboard]({% link sales-channels/asc/amazon-store-dashboard.md %}) or [Manage Orders]({% link sales-channels/asc/managing-orders.md %}).

 {:.bs-callout .bs-callout-warning}
 There are some important store settings (listings, pricing, rules, fulfillment, more) that have default values for a new store.
 You should review your [Store Settings]({% link sales-channels/asc/default-store-settings.md %}) to ensure your store is set up for your specific needs.